Council tax exemption

 You will only qualify for a student exemption or be regarded as a student if you meet the Council Tax definition of "student".
 Having a Tier 4 visa is not necessarily sufficient to meet this definition.
 To read the Council Tax definition of "student", visit the UKCISA website.

 Your eligibility for Council Tax discount will be determined by your student status, course duration and number of study hours per week.
-To find out more, visit Leeds City Council: Council Tax and full time students
+To find out more, visit Leeds City Council: Council Tax.

 Changes in circumstances